 #6.
 Holding Costs

-When you list your house with a Southern California real estate agent, there is no guarantee when the property will sell or how much you will be offered.
+When you list your house with a Greater Los Angeles real estate agent, there is no guarantee when the property will sell or how much you will be offered.
 Your house could sit on the MLS for months.
 Meanwhile, you are the one stuck paying for all of the bills.
 Think about what your house real costs you each month.
 Between the mortgage, utility bills, property taxes, maintenance, repair costs, and homeowners insurance, you could find that you are spending thousands each and every month… all for a home you do not want.
 By selling your house quickly and directly, you have the potential to keep thousands of dollars in your pocket.

 #7.
 Negotiated Repairs